-Visit the council
+Visit the council website Service

-website/Volunteers/Volunteer

-Learning & Support/Service Unit

-Teams to access Position
+Unit Teams page to access

+Position Descriptions,

-Descriptions, manuals/guides,
+manuals/guides, and other

-and other helpful resources for
+helpful resources for

 administrative team roles.

-Select administrative team role
+Select administrative team role training modules can be found in gsLearn!

-training modules are available

-through the council website

-under gsLearn!

 Media Coordinator

 At Girl Scouts, we know that our members do amazing things!
 The media coordinator assists in the promotion of Girl Scouting within the local community and ensures the media is aware of local Girl Scout events, happenings, and news.
 Contact your membership director/manager or our marketing team for help onboarding a volunteer into this role.